YexuanXiao/corehost/README.md

 Finally, corehost can also be used together with conpty.dll to provide ConPty support for third-party terminals.
 If you are using conpty.dll released by Microsoft, rename corehost.exe to openconsole.exe; if you are using corehost's libconpty, you can directly use corehost.exe.

 Additionally, corehost can be used as a C++ library by third-party terminals, as described below.
+In this working mode, inter-process communication is completely avoided.

 ## Compatibility